 - However, it might not be the best idea for families where’s a big age gap between children.
 While your preteen might want to read, or watch a TV show in peace, a toddler has a completely different agenda that involves plenty of noisy toys.
 Forcing them together in the same space is probably not the best way to promote good sibling relationships or a harmonious household.

 - Having a playroom makes it less likely that your entire living room is invaded by various toys, games and books.
+You can fit some toy storage accessories in the playroom, keeping the rest of your home free from clutter.

 - Setting up a playroom usually means you are sacrificing a guest bedroom, a dining room or a space that you might be using as a home office.
 Analyze your family’s lifestyle and habits to determine whether a playroom is a good idea for all of you.
 If, for example, grandparents are visiting regularly to help with the little ones, maybe having a nice, comfortable guest room is a better fit for your family.